How to watch San Francisco Giants vs. Miami Marlins

-The San Francisco Giants kick off a four game series against the Miami Marlins today in Florida.
+The San Francisco Giants and Miami Marlins play game two of a four-game series today in Florida.

+Alex Cobb was supposed to start this game, but was scratched early this afternoon and is day-to-day with back tightness.

-Taking the mound for the Giants will be Alex Wood, who enters today’s game with a 4.81 ERA, a 3.61 FIP, with 45 strikeouts to 13 walks in 43 innings pitched.
-Wood’s last start was against the Cincinnati Reds on Saturday, in which he allowed three runs on four hits with six strikeouts to one walk in five and two thirds innings pitched.
+Instead, the Giants will go with an opener today with right-hander John Brebbia, making this his first career start.
+Brebbia enters today’s game with a 3.32 ERA, 2.04 FIP, with 21 strikeouts to 6 walks in 21.2 innings pitched this season.
+He got roughed up in his last appearance against the Philadelphia Phillies on Tuesday, allowing two runs on three hits and a walk, without recording an out.
+But has otherwise had a pretty strong season thus far.

-He’ll be facing off against Sandy Alcantara, who enters today’s game with a 2.00 ERA, 3.25 FIP, with 63 strikeouts to 22 walks in 67.2 innings pitched.
-His last start came against the Atlanta Braves on Saturday, in which he allowed one run on four hits with 14 strikeouts and zero walks in eight innings pitched.
+The Marlins later decided to go the same route, scratching Elieser Hernandez and opting for an opener of their own, left-hander Richard Bleier.
+Bleier enters today’s game with a 5.23 ERA, 3.82 FIP, with 6 strikeouts to two walks in 10.1 innings pitched.
+He also got roughed up in his last appearance on Wednesday against the Colorado Rockies, in which he allowed tow runs on three hits in just two thirds of an inning.

-The good news is that the Giants have had some good hits against Alcantara when they’ve faced him.
-No one has any kind of dominant numbers against him, but Joey Bart’s one at bat against him was a home run, Brandon Crawford has a .308 average in 13 at bats, and Joc Pederson and Mike Yastrzemski both have home runs against him as well.
+Before the game, the Giants optioned Sam Long and recalled Sean Hjelle.

 Lineups